12 Days Around Iceland

 Instead of heading to the main carpark of Þingvellir, I would suggest that you head onto road 361 and stop at Þingvellir carpark P2.
 From here, you can explore Öxarárfoss, follow the path to Þingvallakirkja, and walk up the continental crack due to the shifting of tectonic plates.

 If you are interested in dog-sledding, the one and only dog-sledding in Iceland is not far from Þingvellir.

 You will head to Reykjavík for the night.
 We used Downtown Reykjavik Apartments.

 Day 11 Reykjavik

-We decided to spend a day exploring and visit some places in Reykjavík.
+We decided to spend a day exploring and visiting some places in Reykjavík.
 Reykjavík is not a big city.
 It is not far to get from one place to another.
 The only thing is that you have to pay for parking everywhere and that can be quite costly.
 The parking system in Reykjavík is by zone.
 In each zone, you can pay once and park at a different location within the zone within the time frame which you have paid for.
 So, it is either you check out the zones and all the locations that you want to visit in each zone to save on parking or just pay everywhere you go.
 There are some free parking zones but they are full most of the time.

 One other thing to take note of is that not all streets in Reykjavík are driveable.
 A section of Laugavegur and Skólavörðustígur are not driveable so if you choose an accommodation that is on those parts of the street, you will have to park somewhere else and walk to the accommodation.